When Does Translation Require Context? A Data-driven, Multilingual Exploration: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this work, we investigate the types of ambiguous translations where MT models benefit from context using our proposed P-CXMI metric.
-Our data-driven thematic analysis helps us identify context-sensitive discourse phenomena that has not been addressed in prior works on context-aware MT, such as \textit{ellipsis}, \textit{formality} and \textit{verb forms}, for 14 language pairs.
-The advantages of our approach is that it is systematic, and does not require domain knowledge in language to identify these phenomena, so we believe that our methodology can be easily extended to other language pairs.
-P-CXMI can also be used to identify types of context-dependent words for tasks outside MT.
-Based on our findings, we then construct the MuDA benchmark that tags words in a given parallel corpus and evaluate models on 5 context-dependent discourse phenomena.
-We find that \textit{ellipsis} is the most challenging to tag with high precision and leave improvements to model cross-lingual ellipsis for future work.

-Our evaluation of models on MuDA reveals that both context-aware and commercial translation systems do not considerably improve on many of the discourse-aware translations compared to models that do not use context, and we encourage the development of models that address these ambiguities.
+We investigate types of ambiguous translations where MT models benefit from context using our proposed P-CXMI metric.
+We perform a data-driven thematic analysis across 14 languages to identify context-sensitive discourse phenomena, some of which (such as \textit{verb forms}) have not been previously addressed in work on MT.
+In comparison to previous work, our approach is systematic, extensible, and does not require prior knowledge of the language.
+Additionally, the P-CXMI metric can be used to identify other context-dependent words in generation.
+We construct the MuDA benchmark that tags words in parallel corpora and evaluates models on 5 context-dependent phenomena.
+Our evaluation reveals that context-aware and commercial translation systems achieve small improvements over context-agnostic models on our benchmark, and we encourage further development of models that improve on context-aware translation.